 The barbell row is a great compound lift for working the posterior chain, upper back, and forearms.
 Not only is it great for gaining muscle size and strength, but it also serves as a great accessory lift for the deadlift.
 The only downside is that it’s hard on the lower back, making it better for intermediate and advanced lifters who are already fairly strong at the conventional or Romanian deadlift.

-Of all the ways of doing the barbell row, the best default is to row from a hip hinge position, similar to the bottom portion of a Romanian deadlift.
-From there, we can keep constant tension on our muscles during the set, lifting explosively and then lowering the barbell back down slowly and under control.
+When doing the barbell row, a good default is to row from a hip hinge position, similar to the bottom portion of a Romanian deadlift.
+From there, keep constant tension on your muscles during the set, lifting explosively and then lowering the barbell back down slowly and under control.
 That will stimulate the greatest amount of muscle growth per set.

 Barbell rows often work best in moderate-to-high rep ranges, somewhere in the neighbourhood of 8–20 reps, with 15 reps per set being a good default.
-Some people with especially strong lower backs can benefit from going as low as 5 reps per set, though.
+Some people with solid lower backs can benefit from going as low as 5 reps per set, though.